x-team/handbook/social.md

 Consider yourself heartily invited to follow, subscribe, join and even contribute content.
 If you'd like to help increase our reach a little, LSC — Like, Share, Comment — is a good approach ;\)

 Interested in writing a blog post or making a video?
 We have an audience of more than 30,000 developers around the world waiting to be inspired by you.
-Just reach out to **[@ben](https://x-team.slack.com/messages/D23Q0MCQ6)** on Slack and he'll get you started.
+Just reach out to **[@ben](https://x-team.slack.com/messages/D23Q0MCQ6)** on Slack, and he'll get you started.

 ## Discover X-Team content on: